Habbie/hello-dns/README.md

 ## Zone files
 Zone files are one way of storing DNS data, but these are not integral to the operation of a nameserver.
-The zone file format is standardised, but it is highly non-trivial to parse.
+The zone file format is standardized, but it is highly non-trivial to parse.
 It is entirely possible to write useful nameserver that does not read or write DNS zone files.
 When embarking on parsing zonefiles, do not do so lightly.
 As an example, various fields